Do you still recognise hunger?

 Solution: drink more water and eat more vegetables.

 As humans, we are conditioned from a young age by linking nutrition to positive and negative emotions.
-We eat at birthdays, we eat at funerals, and when we fall or feel sad, we get a treat to cheer us up.
+We eat at birthdays, eat at funerals, and when we fall or feel sad, we get a treat to cheer us up.
 We unconsciously link nutrition to these emotions, causing us to reflexively eat later in life when we feel very good or awful.
 The body does not need food but an emotional need.

 Solution: allow space for emotions.
 Feel and let it be.